solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 Alice wants to use an application called FinanceInsight to help her understand trends in her cashflow and spending activity, using financial data stored in her personal and work pods.
-First she'll needs to grant FinanceInsight access to that data across her two pods.
+First, she'll need to grant FinanceInsight access to that data across her two pods.

 Since she has a lot of other data in her pod that isn't finance related,